neuicons/neu/README.md

 </html>
 ```
-Or playaround with this [codepen](https://codepen.io/pen/?template=eYZmZNB) template.
+Or play around with this [codepen](https://codepen.io/pen/?template=eYZmZNB) template.

 ## Icons
 You can see the complete `code` list at [neuicons.com](https://neuicons.com).